 The Virginia Museum of Fine Arts’ Glasgow Society acknowledges the commitment of those forward-thinking individuals who include VMFA in their financial or estate planning and who inform the museum of their generous arrangement.
 These donors carry forward the legacy of support established by the Glasgow family and other benefactors of the museum.

 Sixteen individuals began the Heritage Society in 1998.
-Today, more than one hundred people have joined this group of esteemed museum supporters, ensuring that VMFA will continue to inspire future generations of Virginians and museum visitors with its world-renowned collections and innovative programming.
+Today, more than 300 people have joined this group of esteemed museum supporters, ensuring that VMFA will continue to inspire future generations of Virginians and museum visitors with its world-renowned collections and innovative programming.
 VMFA renamed the society the Glasgow Society in honor of Arthur G. and Margaret B. Glasgow in 2011, the same year their significant planned gift to VMFA was realized.

 Members of the Glasgow Society have taken advantage of one or more of the many ways to give to the museum, which meet their own personal needs.
 See a list of our Glasgow Society members here.